vishakha-ramani/inferno-autoscaler/docs/hpa-integration.md

 ### 2. Deploy the Prometheus Adapter

-Note: a `yaml` example snippet for the Prometheus Adapter configuration with TLS can be found [here](#prometheus-adapter-values-configsamplesprometheus-adapter-valuesyaml).
+Note: a `yaml` example snippet for the Prometheus Adapter configuration with TLS can be found [at the end of this doc](#prometheus-adapter-values-configsamplesprometheus-adapter-valuesyaml).

 ```sh
 # Add Prometheus community helm repo - already there if you deployed Inferno-autoscaler using the scripts